Gi133/DiningPhilosophers/README.md

 Main problem is that there are not enough chopsticks for all philosophers so the algorithm has to stop them from starving to death while waiting for a chopstick to free up.

+Taking this a step further to be closer to a real threading implementation would require the program to work for any number of philosophers and any number of forks/chopsticks.
+At the same time the philosophers should not be aware of eachother because that defeats the purpose of threading.
+They should be self-contained as much as possible.

 ###Solutions:
 Use mutexes as chopsticks and make sure a pair is ready for each thread and/or use a semaphore as a waiter